Angular2Guy/AngularPortfolioMgr/README.md

 * Support for a separate Api Key pair for each user is implemented to support the import/update for the quotes.
 * The User Api Keys are encrypted with Tink.

-The current state of the project is that a multi user portfolio management is implemented.
+The current state of the project is that a multi user portfolio management is implemented and is ready for use.

 ## C4 Architecture Diagrams
 The project has a [System Context Diagram](structurizr/diagrams/structurizr-1-SystemContext.svg), a [Container Diagram](structurizr/diagrams/structurizr-1-Containers.svg) and a [Component Diagram](structurizr/diagrams/structurizr-1-Components.svg).
 The Diagrams have been created with Structurizr.
 The file runStructurizr.sh contains the commands to use Structurizr and the directory structurizr contains the dsl file.